- Publication 908 - Introductory Material

 The appropriate form for the trustee to use in making the claim for refund is as follows:

-For income taxes for which an individual debtor filed a Form 1040, the trustee should use a Form 1040X, Amended U.S. Individual Income Tax Return.
+For income taxes for which an individual debtor filed a Form 1040 or 1040-SR, the trustee should use a Form 1040X, Amended U.S. Individual Income Tax Return.

 For income taxes for which a corporate debtor filed a Form 1120, the trustee should use a Form 1120X, Amended U.S. Corporation Income Tax Return.

-For income taxes for which a debtor filed a form other than Form 1040, or Form 1120, the trustee should use the same type of form that the debtor had originally filed, and write "Amended Return" at the top of the form.
+For income taxes for which a debtor filed a form other than Form 1040 or 1040-SR, or Form 1120, the trustee should use the same type of form that the debtor had originally filed, and write "Amended Return" at the top of the form.

 For taxes other than certain excise taxes or income taxes for which the debtor filed a return, the trustee should use a Form 843, Claim for Refund and Request for Abatement, and attach an exact copy of any return that is the subject of the claim along with a statement of the name and location of the office where the return was filed.